FernasFragas/briefing-app/docs/architecture/RUN-HEALTH.md

 **Warm-up is normal.** The IV and put/call baselines are built from this application's own persisted snapshots.
-They start empty and fill one session per run, so `iv rank baseline still building: 3 of 20 sessions stored` is true every single day for roughly four weeks and says nothing about today.
-Escalating it would make `partial` the constant on day one.
+They start empty and fill one session per run, so `iv rank baseline below publish floor: 3 of 10 sessions stored` is true every single day until the ten-session publish floor and says nothing about today's source health.
+A 10–19-session reading is published as provisional and is normal too.
+Escalating either condition would make `partial` the constant on day one.

 **An entitlement fact is normal.** `no_credentials`, `plan_gated` and `paywalled` are decided by what the owner has configured and paid for.
 They are identical every run,